The Ministry Team

 Canon Tony Sparham and his wife have recently retired to the area and after spending almost a year in Tomintoul, they have settled in Grantown-on-Spey.

 Tony comes from Lincolnshire originally and qualified as a teacher before entering the ministry.
 He served in the Bradford Diocese, the Diocese of St Edmundsbury and Ipswich before moving to the Chester Diocese.
 After retiring to Shropshire, he and his finally wife moved to the Highlands in 2016 to be close to family.

 At St John's, we also have two lay people who assist in leading services.

 Deborah Munday lives in Dalwhinnie with her husband.
 Deborah says,

-Anne Bridgen lives in Newtonmore with her husband.
+Anne Bridgen lives in Newtonmore with her husb

 Anne says, " I first made a commitment to Christ in my teens when in an evangelical church in Reigate.
 Since then I have been additionally influenced by charismatic and comtemplative groups, and am a Companion of the Northumbria Community.
 I also have a longstanding interest in the ministry of Christian Healing and will happily pray with anyone who asks.
-By profession I was a research virologist but now manage holiday cottages and a small glass business in Newtonmore."
+By profession I was a research virologist, but now manage holiday cottages and an art gallery/ working glass studio in Kingussie"